salesforce/carbonj/README.md

 # How to build

 Run `gradle build` to run the test suite and create the Spring boot jar.
-Run `Run `gradle build` to run the test suite and create the Spring boot jar.
-Run `gradle carbonj.service:docker -PdockerRepo="my-docker-repo.com/"` to build the docker image.
+Run `Run `./gradle build` to run the test suite and create the Spring boot jar.
+Run `./gradlew carbonj.service:docker -PdockerRepo="my-docker-repo.com/"` to build the docker image.